 Detached time operates in thermodynamics paradigms of Conserved Energy.
-As discussed below, such paradigms are constructed from equipoise and equilibrium operations on stationary positions.
+As discussed below, such paradigms are constructed from continuous equipoise and equilibrium operations on stationary positions.
 Detached time also operates in computer algorithms.
-Rational processes operate in detached time - in imagination, in physics paradigms and in computers.
-Therein, movements can repeat incessantly without change.
-Such repetitions require time invariance: an exact repetition of movements produces exactly the same results.
-If a variance is introduced in movements, any change in results is attributed to the variation.
+All such rational processes operate in detached time - in imagination, in equipoise/equilibrium physics paradigms and in computers.
+In such rational processes, movements can repeat incessantly without change.
+Such repetitions require time invariance: an exact repetition of movements produces exactly the same results in the body and in the environment.
+If a variance is introduced in movements, any change in results is attributed to the variance.
 (Such an attribution maintains the ancient "principle of sufficient reason.")
 Time invariance requires a static environment and a fixed production system.
 Laboratories and consumer electronics devices aim to satisfy such requirements and to produce exact repetitions for prolonged periods.
 Animal bodies and movements of actual life have lesser capacities for such time invariance or for exact repetitions.

-Movements that are produced in detached time can often be postponed or decomposed without changing results.
+Movements that are repeated in detached time, e.g., arithmetic, can conform to principles of postponement and decomposition where details of movements are changed without changing results.
+In detached time, alternative imaginary courses of action can come to the same end.
 Postponement means that timings between movements can be stretched out.
-Decomposition means that a big movement can be broken into a sequence of smaller movements, perhaps in various different ways.
+Decomposition means that a large movement can be broken into a sequence of smaller movements, perhaps in various different ways.
 Decomposed movements can then be composed to recover the original movement.
 Novel compositions of decomposed fragments are sometimes possible.

-In some repetitions in detached time, the ordering of movements - which of two movements is performed first and how movements are composed in sequences - can be varied without changing results; such capacities are represented by "commutative" and "associative" relations in mathematics.
-Other movements in detached time are reversals of original direct movements, also called "inverses" - subtracting where there was addition or returning to a prior position.
-A direct movement followed by a reversal movement adds up to a "null" or "zero" movement that is said to be the same as no movement at all.
-Mathematical groups are made of composed and ordered movements, reversal movements and null movements that operate in detached time.
+In some variations in detached time, changes in the ordering of movements - e.g., which of two movements is performed first and how movements are grouped in sequences - leave results unchanged; in mathematics, "commutative" and "associative" relationships are based thereon.

+Other movements in detached time are reversals of original direct movements, also called "inverses" - subtracting where there was addition or backtracking in imagination to a prior position.
+A direct movement followed by a reversal movement adds up to a "zero" or null movement that is said to be the same as no movement at all.

+Mathematical groups are made of composed and ordered movements, reversal movements and null movements that all take place in detached time.

-Imaginary movements in detached time differ from those of animal bodies in actual time - e.g., romping on the floor with the kids - where trying to repeat movements, decompose movements, postpone movements or alter orderings of movements will usually change results.
+Imaginary movements in detached time differ from those of animal bodies in actual time - e.g., romping on the floor with the kids - where trying to repeat movements, decompose movements, postpone movements or alter orderings of movements will almost always change results.
 Actual movements are never reversible; two actual movements cannot add up to a null, even if an appearance of restoration is achieved.
-"You can't go home again" after home has changed.
+"You can't go home again" while home is changing.

-Third: in controlled time, operations in rational domains co-exist with bodily movements and changes in the domain of actual life.
+Third: in controlled time, operations in rational domains co-exist with bodily movements and other changes in the domain of actual life.
 In other words, selections in rational domains trigger, inhibit or modify bodily movements in the actual domain; and perceptions and feelings that are rooted in the actual domain influence selections in rational domains.
-Practiced movements in a fixed environment are especially suitable for rational controls that select and vary details of repetitive cycles.
-Controlled actual movements can conform to rules of mathematical groups in limited ways in such an environment.
+Practiced movements in a fixed environment (e.g., work bench, tennis court, kitchen) are especially suitable for rational controls that select and vary details of repetitive cycles.
+The universal design of a piano keyboard with distinct white and black keys in an invariant array defines a pianist's movements so that they can be controlled by means of notes printed on sheet music.
+Controlled actual movements can conform to rules of mathematical groups in limited ways under such conditions.